Thessaloniki Metro: Line 1 (Base Project)

 In a customer satisfaction survey carried out by the Aristotle University of Thessaloniki in the months prior to the inauguration of the metro, the only such survey to be published in a peer reviewed journal, 85% of respondents viewed the construction of the metro positively, but also showed overwhelming support for the notions that poor planning and inefficient management of funds were a cause of the years-long construction delays.
 It also found low levels of satisfaction with the progress of the works, with only 2.8% saying they were fully or quite satisfied with progress, and 42% being moderately satisfied; overall dissatisfaction was at 68%.
 A different study found that, even though there was widespread dissatisfaction with the construction works and associated years-long traffic arrangements, as well as the closure of businesses that resulted from these, there was also a high degree of understanding of and support for the city's transit-oriented development model.

 Prime Minister Kyriakos Mitsotakis inaugurates the metro system in the presence of President Katerina Sakellaropoulou.

 A final opening date for Line 1 was set for noon on 30 November 2024.
 In preparation for this, a brand identity was unveiled on 13 November 2024, while the final project cost of €3 billion ($ billion), including €600 million ($ million) in future interest payments, was revealed on 20 November 2024.
 The line was finally opened on 30 November in a ceremony officiated by Prime Minister Kyriakos Mitsotakis, with no fares to be collected until 4 December, although the cultural and commercial celebrations organised by the Thessaloniki Chamber of Handicrafts were postponed to 4 December due to Storm Bora.
 The heavy rainfall also caused minor problems on the line, with water leakage in 3 stations and the elevators in 7 stations being out of use.
 Nevertheless, use of the metro in the first few days of fare-free operation was high, with employees needing to deploy crowd control measures to prevent platform overcrowding.
-The first month of operation resulted in a monthly ridership of one million, a 15% decrease in road traffic, and a simultaneous 30% increase in market traffic for businesses in the city centre.
+The first month of operation resulted in a monthly ridership of one million, a 15% decrease in road traffic, and a simultaneous 30% increase in market traffic for businesses in the city centre (some of whom were affected by decreased footfall when construction was ongoing).